diptishegar/secure-webapp-deployment/readme.md

 ### Deploy application using AWS EC2, Docker, Nginx, securely using SSL/TLS certificate, Cloudflare | End-to-end automated CI/CD setup with Github Actions.

-📍 **Project Objective :** _Deploy python application using real-world approach securely on AWS EC2 & automating CI/CD using Github Actions._
+📍 **Project Objective :** _Deploy a python application using real-world approach securely on AWS EC2 & automating CI/CD using Github Actions._
 _The application is exposed through Nginx as a reverse proxy, mapped to a custom domain using GoDaddy, and secured with Cloudflare for HTTPS traffic only, DNS protection, and traffic filtering.
 The setup focuses on security, scalability, and production-grade access patterns commonly used in real deployments._

 💡 Key Learnings :